Father of the Bride (album): Release and promotion

 In September 2017, Koenig began teasing the album's progression through updates on the percentage of its completion.
 Music from the album was debuted in June 2018 as a part of the band's first live show since 2014, in Ojai, California.
 At the show Koenig performed a snippet of "Flower Moon", noting that the song featured Steve Lacy.
 During the group's Lollapalooza after-show in August, the group debuted new music from Koenig's phone for the audience, including "Harmony Hall" and "Sunflower".

 On January 17, 2019, Koenig announced the album title's initialism, FOTB, as well as its length.
 He also revealed that the album would be promoted by three monthly double A-side singles.
 The album's first singles, "Harmony Hall" and "2021", were released on January 24, 2019, with the album's full title announced.
 A music video for "Harmony Hall" was released in February, directed by Emmett Malloy.
 The second double single, consisting of "Sunflower" featuring Lacy, and "Big Blue" was released on March 6, alongside an announcement of the album's May 3 release date and artwork.
 The Jonah Hill-directed music video for "Sunflower" was released the following week.
 The final double single was released on April 4, including "This Life" and "Unbearably White".
 A music video for "This Life" was released on May 20, also directed by Malloy.

+While released as a Vampire Weekend album, Father of the Bride was presented as an Ezra Koenig solo project in which he appeared by himself in promotional photos without Chris Baio and Chris Tomson, who weren't involved in the album's creation but would remain part of the band for its live shows.
+In 2024, Koenig explained that presenting the album as a solo project was a means of protecting the band through a difficult transition after losing a member and following up their most acclaimed album to date, at a time when the era of indie music they emerged from had come to an end.

-On February 28, 2020, a deluxe version of the album was released on digital platforms, containing of three tracks which had previously only been available on the album's Japanese release.
+On February 28, 2020, a deluxe version of the album was released on digital platforms, containing three tracks which had previously only been available on the album's Japanese release.